madeso/ride/README.md

 * code snippets
 * file templates
 * numbered bookmarks
+* open type in online documentation command/do a search...
+* search google for this compiler error
 * built in syntax highlight for shading languges like glsl like http://nshader.codeplex.com/

 # Debug ideas